ordina-jworks/ordina-jworks.github.io/_posts/2019-03-30-vuzix-blade.md

 ## The hardware

 <img alt="Vuzix Blade hardware overview" src="{{ '/img/2019-03-30-vuzix/vuzix-hardware-overview.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">
-The Vuzix Blade is well built, although somewhat uncomfortable when worn for longer periods.
+The Vuzix Blade is well built, and pretty comfortable even when worn for longer durations.
 The hardware inside the glasses is alright but nothing special:
 - Projected display resolution of 480 by 853 pixels
 - Quad core ARM A53 cpu